-It should come as no surprise to anyone that our top pick in this category is a Cuisinart food processor, since that brand is a leader in our full-size category.
-The Cuisinart DLC-2A Mini-Prep Plus Food Processor (Est. $35) is a terrific little machine, and in at least one expert test it out-performs several full-sized food processors.
-It has a 24-ounce capacity and can chop and grind foods with the best of them.
+It should come as no surprise to anyone that our top pick in this category is a Cuisinart food processor, since that brand is a leader in our full-size category as well.
+The Cuisinart Mini-Prep Plus Food Processor (Est. $35) is a terrific little machine, and in at least one expert test it out-performs several full-sized food processors.
+It has a 3-cup capacity and can chop and grind foods with the best of them.
 It does not grate or perform other specialty processing tasks, so don't expect discs or dough hooks.
-For that, you'll need to spring for at least a 7-cup model.
+For that, you'll need to spring for at least a 5- to 7-cup model.

-The Cuisinart DLC-2A is reported as super easy to use and clean, and all parts are dishwasher safe.
+The Cuisinart Mini-Prep Plus is reported as super easy to use and clean, and all parts are dishwasher safe.
 It's sturdy and stable too, say users, unless you overload it.
 It's also so powerful that it's easy to over-process foods if you don't keep an eye on it -- so unless you want salsa soup, tend to your mix.
 Like all the Cuisinart food processors in this report, this model is not affected by the Cuisinart recall.

 Another small food processor that gets good reviews from both experts and owners is the Ninja Master Prep Professional QB1004 (Est. $50).
 It's really sort of a cross between a blender and a food processor, but Ninja classifies it as a food processor, so we've done the same here.
-One professional testing organization gives it their top rating as a "food chopper" which is how many people refer to these small food processors.
-We don't, and we explain why further down the page.
+ConsumerReports.org gives it their top rating as a "food chopper" which is how many people refer to these small food processors.
+We don't, and we explain why further down this page.
 However the Ninja really does chop -- and it mixes, blends and processes.
-The set includes 3 jars of different sizes 48 ounces, 40 ounces and a 16 ounce chopping bowl, plus lids, blades and splashguards for each of them.
-The reason it makes it into this small food processor category is because of its 16 ounce chopping bowl.
+The set includes three jars of different sizes 48 ounces, 40 ounces and a 16 ounce chopping bowl, plus lids, blades and splashguards for each of them.
+The reason it makes it into this small food processor category is because of that 2-cup chopping bowl.
 If you only want to buy one appliance and have it do the work of three, this is what you need.
 However, it gets mediocre reviews for tougher jobs, so is a better fit if you only occasionally need a blender or small food processor.

-A lot of people call mini food processors mini food choppers, and there are some small processors with a very small motor that are good for chopping nuts or a small quantity of herbs, but none of them get particularly good reviews for performance or durability.
-Several manual food choppers, on the other hand, get raves for their convenience, ease of use, and small size.
+A lot of people call mini food processors mini food choppers, and there are some small processors with very small motors that are good for chopping nuts or a small quantity of herbs, but none of them get particularly good reviews for performance or durability.
+Several manual food choppers, on the other hand, get raves for their convenience, ease of use and small size.
 They're also great for travel -- those who camp or travel in RV's love these gadgets.